Collaboration of Vaughan & Dufour

 63 x 29”

 This beautifully-crafted, meditation piece was created by Mary Vaughan and Rachel Dufour together as a duo piece.
 The ocean painting by Vaughan sets a calming stage for a pacified temple buddha alongside old wood parts that Dufour has framed as a serene panorama.
 When looking up the term “peace,” the word “pacify” or “pacific” came up, then, the phrase “Pacific Gesture” was used to describe tranquility.
-It seemed the perfect title for those of us living near this amazing ocean and the calm it can bring.

 19 x 55”